MadScrewdriver/qsketchmetric/README.md

 To verify the proper parametrization of a DXF file during parametrization process, you can use the [**QSketchMetric Validator**](https://qsketchmetricvalidator.eu.pythonanywhere.com/).
 It is a web application that allows you to upload DXF file and check if it is properly parametrized.
-The app does not store your files.
 In the event of an error, the app will give you full debug report.
 Including place where the error occurred in the DXF file and the error message.
 [See docs to learn more.](https://qsketchmetric.readthedocs.io/en/latest/how_to_guide/Validator.html)